carminemnc/notebooks/README.md

-*Notebooks, studies and experiments on various fields*
+*Notebooks, studies and experiments on various fields, again*